When it comes to customer experience, many businesses have abandoned personal contact making their stores little more than a warehouse of products.

 She didn’t want to be bothered by yet another person who told her, I’m just here for the Game of Thrones set, so she proactively dismissed everyone as the same.

-She didn’t care to discover why, on a hot and humid afternoon, a guy walked into their store out of all the stores on Michigan Avenue.
+She wasn’t trying to sell the merchandise, my discovery of the flagship ATT store, or the GOT experience.
+She didn’t care to discover my customer journey or why, on a hot and humid afternoon, a guy walked into their store out of all the stores on Michigan Avenue.
 I couldn’t find the chargers and left without a purchase.
+Some customer experience!

 Leave as quickly as you can…

 And where does it all come from?

 Somewhere this idea has grown that "customer experience" is to give shoppers only what they think they need.

 Dads have thought that for generations until their gift is unwrapped and it requires batteries.

 We keep hearing retailers have to develop new experiences in their stores.
 I'm sure that's how the GOT event was envisioned.

 But what if all the distractions and BOPIS are saying is that our customer experience isn't worth your time?

 Even before the pandemic, Amazon introduced a two-minute snack pickup for students ordering on their smartphones.
 They even put lockers in other businesses for pickup.